 Aloha is a word that you’ll likely hear frequently on your Hawaii vacation–both a greeting and farewell, the word also has meanings of love, compassion, and peace.
 We hope that you can fill your vacation with aloha, and the information on this page can help you do just that!

-The Hawaiian word “Kuleana” can be loosely defined as concern or responsibility for one’s environment and community.
-Hawaiian culture is indigenous to the islands, and there many aspects of life here that visitors are unaware of.
-From respecting and keeping to hiking trails to protecting our delicate marine and rainforest ecosystem, visitors can sometimes cause damage without knowing it.
+The Hawaiian word Kuleana can be loosely defined as concern or responsibility for one’s environment and community.
+Hawaii has diverse and unique ecosystems, and we must treat them with respect in order to preserve them.
+Hawaiian culture is indigenous to the islands, and visitors are often unaware of many aspects of life here.
+There are many things that visitors can do to prevent damaging the islands: from respecting and keeping to hiking trails to taking steps to protecting the delicate marine and rainforest ecosystems.

 Take the Pono Pledge and be Pono (righteous) on the island of Hawai’i.

 Protect the Environment and Yourself

 Many safety tips for travelling in Hawaii don’t just protect the wildlife, but also you.
 Staying on paths helps preserve historical sites, endangered animals and species, but also prevents you from getting lost or possibly injured.
 Please follow all rules and signs while visiting historical sites, valleys, and Kilauea.
 If you’re unsure of anything, don’t be afraid to ask for guidance.
 In the ocean, make sure you’re aware of the conditions, and know your limits.
 Ensure you’re entering and exiting the water from a safe place.
 Learn more about Hawaii Beaches & Safety, and don’t forget to swim with a buddy–a good option for safety and fun.